arkaht/cpp-ekosystem/README.md

 + C++20 compiler
 + OpenGL 3.3.0
 + CMake 3.11

 ### Libraries
 + [cpp-suprengine](https://github.com/arkaht/cpp-suprengine)

 ## Features
++ Data-driven simulation: each animal type is defined by a data asset to specify behavior, movement and visuals (which means you can easily make rabbits carnivore and wolves photosynthetic)
++ Serialization of animals data asset with JSON files.
++ Animals eat according to their metabolism, reproduce within their own species, wander around and flee from their predators.
++ Animals have 3D models and movement animations.
++ Finite State Machine for AI logic, designed mixing with a Behavior Tree.
-+ A complete user interface tool using **ImGui** for game development, both system balancing and debug
++ Complete user interface tool using **ImGui** for both system balancing and debugging
-+ TODO

 ## Project Structure
 This project only holds the engine code since it is de-coupled from games code.